 1) THE CHURCH WITH THE INFERIORITY COMPLEX.

-–Lead the leadership to set larger goals.
-The increments will be small at first, and that’s to be expected.
+–Lead the leadership to set challenging goals.
+The increments may be small at first, and that’s to be expected.
 In Mark 3, Jesus told the man with the withered arm, “Stretch forth your hand!”
-That was the very thing the fellow could not do, but it was also the area where Jesus was about to perform a miracle.
+This was the very thing that fellow could not do, but it was also the area where Jesus was about to perform a miracle.
 Do not be afraid to ask your people to stretch.

-If you need an opening with neighbors, simply introduce yourself as the pastor of your church and say, “I would like to know if our church is being a good neighbor to you.”
+While knocking on doors in the neighborhood around the church–if you are able to do that–simply introduce yourself as the pastor of your church and say, “I would like to know if our church is being a good neighbor to you.”
 See what happens.

-–If you are a new pastor, before visiting outsiders, call on all your members.
+–If you are a new pastor, before you start calling on outsiders, call on all your members.
 In most cases, you will not need to schedule appointments, but do quick visits at the front door.
 If they invite you in, of course, accept their hospitality.
 For many, it will be their first time ever to have a pastor in their home.
 Get into several homes every week and your attendance will quickly show the evidence of your faithfulness.

 2. THE CHURCH WITH AN “OUR RACE ONLY” MENTALITY.

-Here and there we still have Christian churches where a love for all mankind has not reached.
-I recall some friends from Mississippi tellling me of a ministry trip they made to Alaska once where the pastor there was criticizing white Southerners for excluding blacks from their churches.
-This same church had a policy of excluding Eskimoes from their services.
-Someone once said that if overnight, all skin color was changed to the same shade, by nightfall mankind would have found some other basis for prejudice.
+Here and there we still have Christian churches where a love for all mankind has not permeated.
+Years ago, some Mississippi friends made a ministry trip to Alaska.
+In the Anchorage church they visited, the pastor was criticizing white Southerners for excluding blacks from their churches.
+This same church, however, had a policy of excluding Eskimoes (“native Americans”) from their services.
+Prejudice knows no borders and no boundaries.
+You’ll find it everywhere.

 –Talk to your leadership in small groups, sounding them out, finding out where they stand, getting their counsel on how to proceed.

-–If your church has racial extremists in its membership, deal with them one to one.
-Challenge their preconceptions, but do so gently and lovingly.
+–If your church has racial extremists in its membership, deal with them one to one as God leads.
+In challenging their preconceptions, do so gently and lovingly.

 –Bring in a great choir from “one of those other churches.”
 Even if a few members boycott the meeting, those who come and are blessed will drown them out with their praise.